CharlieSamurai/slider/README.md

+- works on node -v 16.12.0

-- it using the WAIFU.PICS API
+- it's using the WAIFU.PICS API

 - cd ./client
 - npm i